nktice/AMD-AI/dev.md

 2023-07 - I have composed this collection of instructions as they are my notes, from varied efforts at a configuration that is consistent.
 I've gone over these doing many re-installs to get them all right.
 This is what I had hoped to find when I had search for install instructions - so I'm sharing them in the hopes that they save time for other people.
 There may be in here extra parts that aren't needed but this works for me.
 Originally text, with comments like a shell script that I cut and paste.

+2023-09-09 - I had a report that this doesn't work in virtual machines (virtualbox) as the system there cannot see the hardware, it can't load drivers, etc.

 [ various updates abridged... ]

-2024-09-11 - Ubuntu 24.04 has introduced Linux Kernel 6.8.0-44 Generic, it turns out this kernel is incompatible with amdgpu-dkms .
-I did the normal (daily) sudo apt update -y && sudo apt upgrade -y and got errors about amdgpu-dkms not installing, and then in the next reboot Ubuntu wouldn't start (black screen at boot).
-So beware of this upgrade, as things are disasterously broken at the present time.
-Bug report here : https://github.com/ROCm/ROCm/issues/3701  .

-2024-09-13 - ROCm 6.2 works with multi-gpu arrangements now - so there are updates in here to refer to the proper new versions.

-2024-09-15 - Update to add edit one line of amdgpu-dkms so that it will work with Ubuntu 24.04.1's default kernel ( and perhaps others as well... ).
+2024-09-21 - ROCm 6.2.1 is out...

 --------

 # Ubuntu 24.04.1 - Base system install
-With ROCm 6.2 there is now official support for Ubuntu 24.04.1 ( noble )
+With ROCm 6.2.1 there is now official support for Ubuntu 24.04.1 ( noble )

 At this point we assume you've done the system install and you know what that is, have a user, root, etc.